takahe-linux/pkgs/docs/roadmap.md

 into lib and bin subpackages, with the lib packages depending on the other packages which are actually required for linking with it.

-Some of the packages in cross/ should be moved into native, eg e2fsprogs...

 Otherwise, grep for TODO's in the PKGBUILDs.